The results of World Mayor 2008 will be announced on 14 October More

 By Mayraj Fahim, Local government adviser*

-10 April 2005: Anyone living in a region where there are counties, or similar counterparts with different terminology, and municipal units is familiar with what can be termed a federated (multi-tier) local system.
-However, what is not commonly known is that from the 1950s onwards, integrated federated frameworks were, and still are, being increasingly adapted for local regions.
+13 August 2009: Anyone living in a region where there are counties, or similar counterparts with a different terminology, and municipal units, is familiar with what can be termed a federated (multi-tier) local system.
+However, what is not commonly known is that from the 1950s onwards, integrated federated frameworks were, and still are, being increasingly adapted for local regions in many countries.

 The main reason for this rise is that by the 1950s populations generally started moving from rural to urban regions.
-Integrated frameworks allow both for an efficient interconnected system and one that is also more grass roots- oriented, particularly when put into effect within the context of a city system that tends to deliver greater systemic equity across a region.
+Integrated frameworks allow both for an efficient interconnected system that can facilitate economic improvement and one that is also more grass roots-oriented, particularly when put into effect within the context of a city system that tends to deliver greater systemic equity across a region.
 Such systems have been established either by the linking up of neighboring units or by devolution.
 Integrated federated frameworks have been applied in citywide, countywide and multi-county frameworks.

-Concrete examples of integrated federated systems include the following: the new system in Montreal, Canada, (as well as its predecessor, the Montreal Urban Community); Birmingham, UK, with its new changes, as well as the features it introduced in the 1980s; Paris (France) and London (UK); Miami-Dade County (Florida) and the Twin Cities Metro system (Minnesota); the non-urban county-district-parish county framework within the UK; the new changes in the city government structure of Los Angeles (California); the Toronto, Canada, region; Sydney, Australia; and the many regional councils and councils of government in the US.
-All of the foregoing reflects applications of the methodology applied in different contexts in amplified and limited modes of operation.
+Specific examples of integrated federated systems include the following: the new system in Montreal, Canada (as well as its predecessor, the Montreal Urban Community); Birmingham, UK, with its new changes, as well as the features it introduced in the 1980s; Paris, France, and London, UK; Miami-Dade County, Florida, and the Twin Cities Metro system, Minnesota; the non-urban county-district-parish county framework within the UK; the new changes in the city government structure of Los Angeles, California; the regional districts of British Columbia, Canada; Bogotá city government system and the many regional councils and councils of government in the US.
+All of the foregoing reflect applications of the methodology applied in different contexts in amplified and limited modes of operation.

-However, the first integrated federated local system, which inspired other variations, was introduced in the latter half of the 18th Century.
-In the latter half of the 19th Century, England was the first nation to adapt its framework; and to also do so in the rural context in addition to London’s urban example, while further establishing an integrated link between neighborhood (parish) councils and the two-tiered framework of the pioneering foreign model adapted by England.
-To this day, England and its former colonies are the regions where this methodology has been most extensively applied.
-In fact, all the five new systems implemented between 2001 and 2003 were implemented either in England or her former colonies and/or by natives of her former colonies.
+However, the first integrated federated local system, which inspired other variations, was introduced in the latter half of the 18th Century in France.
+In the latter half of the 19th Century England was the first nation to adapt its framework, and to do so in the rural context as well as in addition to London’s urban example.
+To this day England and its former colonies are among the regions where this methodology has been applied.
+In fact, all the five new systems implemented between 2001 and 2003 were implemented in England or in her former colonies and/or by natives of those colonies.
 Nonetheless, it is in the nation of the pioneering 18th Century example that the most diverse reflections of this methodology can be found, with other nations mostly adapting parts of the same - though some adaptations possess features not found in the nation of origin.

 For instance, Birmingham’s current changes involve building on the neighborhood offices it put in place during the 1980s.
-Sydney, Australia, is establishing neighboring offices; and part of the new Los Angeles changes involves the setting up of sub-regional city government offices.
+Sydney, Australia, is establishing neighboring offices, and part of the new Los Angeles changes involve the setting up of sub-regional city government offices.
 However, neither Sydney nor Los Angeles is at the place that Birmingham is now evolving into.

 Evolution